makrai/notes/bengio03-nlm.md

   * learn simultaneously the word feature vectors and the parameters of that probability function
-* maximize the log-likelihood of the training data or a regularized criterion, e.g. by adding a weight decay penalty [i.e.] Like in ridge regression, the squared norm of the parameters is penalized
+* maximize the log-likelihood of the training data or a regularized criterion, eg by adding a weight decay penalty [i.e.] Like in ridge regression, the squared norm of the parameters is penalized
 * feature vectors ... could be initialized using prior knowledge of semantic features